JustinChristensen/parser_gen/libs/gram/README.md

     - right now some of the analyze routines do not do this
 * decide what to do with error handling in the generated parser
 * make analyze detect shift/reduce and reduce/reduce conflicts (and classify the grammar accordingly)
+* make the char and string literals actually behave like literals (instead of passing them along verbatim to the scanner generator)